lesego94/lesego94.github.io/_posts/2022-04-16-Genetic_Algo.md

 $$

-The summation constraint is an equality constraint which can easily be written as a penalty funciton.
+The summation constraint is an equality constraint which can easily be written as a penalty function.

 $$
 f(x) - d = 0 \Rightarrow [f(x) -d]^2